|WA8LMF Home Page | WA8LMF Resume | Main Ham Radio Page | Main APRS Page | HF APRS Operation | Updated 10 July 2018|

 APRS Messenger is capable of supporting both the sound card modes on HF, and a second HF or VHF TNC, either hardware or software (i.e. soundcard-based) at the same time.

 The round radio buttons in the "Transmit" area to the right of the waterfall display allow you to choose which band/mode to transmit on, when sending a message.
-You can choose either the second-port TNC (if enabled), or any of the PSK, QPSK or GMSK sound card modes on HF.
+You can choose either the second-port TNC (if enabled), or any of the PSK, GMSK or MFSK sound card modes native to Messenger on HF.

-Normally, the program also sends any message out the TCP/IP port to the APRS Internet System, in addition to the selected over-the-air mode.
+Normally, the program also sends any message out the TCP/IP port to the APRS Internet System (if connected) , in addition to the selected over-the-air mode.
 You can send to the Internet System only (no RF transmission) by checking the button "APRS-IS Only".
 These buttons only determine the mode used to transmit.
 The program will automatically receive in all modes without selection.

 The current versions of APRS Messenger offer PSK63, MFSK16, and GMSK250 transmit modes on HF.